Blender Tips and Shortcuts to Speed up 3D Workflow

 Navigating in Blender’s file browser can be really laborious, especially if your file system is as messy as mine used to be!

-Quickly getting to the current directory (folder where your .blend file is stored) shouldn’t be a problem however.
-Just type // in the file path and Blender brings you there immediately!
+Modeling Tips: One of the most underrated Blender tips for beginners is learning how to quickly get to the current directory.
+Quickly getting to the current directory (folder where your .blend file is stored) shouldn’t be a problem, however.
+Just type // in the file path, and Blender brings you there immediately!

 Enter // in the file path to directly get to the current directory.